 Reflections on Gaming in School

-I finally returned to college last year and while I kid about the pains of schools in my opening anecdote, it’s been a very knowledgable endeavor for me and being six years wiser, I can see even more how important an extensive education is.
+I finally returned to college at harvard site last year and while I kid about the pains of schools in my opening anecdote, it’s been a very knowledgable endeavor for me and being six years wiser, I can see even more how important an extensive education is.

 I find it amazing how time changes things.
 It should be most obvious to any living entity that time does work that wonder, but, sometimes I just sit in awe at the degree of which time can change something.
 How could gaming be so acceptable now when my adolesence was filled to the brim of people telling me I was wasting my time with my aspirations, I needed to grow up and how I needed to place my ambitions on something more worthwhile that would actually bring ample finanical support to myself and my future family ?
 It’s just not fair, but in c’est la vie fashion, life isn’t fair and that’s something I have to accept in today’s world.